edn-format/edn/README.md

 ### nil

-The symbol `nil` represents nil, null or nothing.
+`nil` represents nil, null or nothing.
+It should be read as an object with similar meaning on the target platform.

 ### booleans

-The symbols `true` and `false` should be mapped to booleans.
+`true` and `false` should be mapped to booleans.

 ### strings